 The whole world tunes in for, and inspire a relentless onslaught of betting activity

 ENGLAND: Where sports are concerned, England has a great many wonderful traditions.
-Football is still the national favorite, and the top flight – the English Premier League – is one of the world’s most beloved sporting leagues.
-Football aside though, the nation is also passionate about rugby and cricket, to a lesser extent golf, rowing, and athletics, and in a category almost uniquely its own, horse racing.
+Football is still the national favorite as Premier League is one of the world’s most beloved sporting leagues.
+Football aside though, the nation is also passionate about rugby and cricket, to a lesser extent golf, rowing, and athletics, and in a category almost uniquely its own, English horse races.

 A handful of the world’s most prestigious horse racing competitions take place around Europe, primarily in the spring, but while they involve some of the most impressive horses and most talented trainers and jockeys in the world, these races are ultimately about more than just sport.

 The Races.
 The English horse races themselves are still the main events.
 Typically a given event involves multiple races – sometimes over a dozen in a multi-day span – with one or two headline events.
 They sell out with enthusiastic supporters, cause drama and headlines the whole world tunes in for, and inspire a relentless onslaught of betting activity (given the sport is essentially made for betting).

 Races occur throughout much of the year, but three spring events stand out in particular.
 The Cheltenham Festival is the premier event in the UK’s National Hunt Jumps season, and takes place in March; The Grand National is another National Hunt event that follows in April; and the Royal Ascot in June is England’s most valuable horse racing occasion.
 Each meeting involves several races.
 But again, it’s not just about the sport.